Electronic Resources

 Special Considerations

 To conserve University resources, Pepperdine Libraries will participate in consortial agreements for access to electronic resources.
-Currently the Libraries belong to the Statewide California Electronic Library Consortium (SCELC) and the Center for Research Libraries (CRL).
+Currently the Libraries belong to the Statewide California Electronic Library Consortium (SCELC).

 In general, Pepperdine Libraries will acquire any given serials information source in one format only.
 However, subscriptions to the original print version of electronic resources may be continued as deemed appropriate, on a title by title basis.
 In the case of journals and standing orders, it is the responsibility of the Scholarly Resources Librarian in consultation with the appropriate library liaisons and faculty to determine whether duplication of format is necessary or desirable.